partio-scout/fj16-jira-mobile/README.md

 - SECRET: Secret used for signing the session cookie. **Must be set in production to keep your app safe.**
 - NODE_ENV: When set to "production" the app will force SSL and set "trust proxy" flag so the correct client IP will be used.
 This is useful in production, obviously.
 - PORT: Set automatically e.g. on Heroku, dictates the port the app will use.
 Defaults to 3000.

+## Developing

+In development, make sure you have a working JIRA installation set in the HOST env var or you are using the default http://jira.partio.fi as the backend.
+Then you can simply:

+	npm install
+	npm start

+Navigate to http://localhost:3000 and log in using your JIRA username and password.

+To have the app automatically restart when you make code changes you can install [Supervisor](https://github.com/petruisfan/node-supervisor) and run:

+	supervisor index.js

+There are no tests in the app because it's so simple and depends heavily on JIRA.